TheRacetrack/racetrack/docs/admin.md

 in Auth Subject edit page.

-#### Allowing Fatman to Fatman permissions
+#### Allowing Job to Job permissions

-Fatman to Fatman permissions are setup on Fatman family basis; that is you just have to set it once that family Adder can be called by Badder, then all Badder versions can communicate with all Adder versions.
+Job to Job permissions are setup on Job family basis; that is you just have to set it once that family Adder can be called by Badder, then all Badder versions can communicate with all Adder versions.
 The relation is one way only, so Adder won't be able to call Badder unless it's permitted too.